micmejia/bible-dump/AMPC/1 Samuel/1 Sam 2.md

-And I will raise up for Myself a [^c]faithful priest (Priest), who shall do according to what is in My heart and mind.
+And I will raise up for Myself a faithful priest (Priest), who shall do according to what is in My heart and mind.
 And I will build him a sure house, and he shall walk before My anointed (Anointed) forever.